-The CELTA in Ecuador has several features that maximize the support you need to succeed on the course.
+The CELTA at IH Montañita has several features that maximize the support you need to succeed on the course.
 There are language awareness development workshops on the course so that you learn how to research grammar and how to best present it in the classroom.
-On our CELTA, you receive double or triple the amount of time provided on a typical CELTA dedicated to professional coaching — one-on-one feedback from your trainers about your previous teaching practice and assistance with planning your next lessons.
-You submit a draft plan to your trainers for feedback the (course) day before you teach so you have plenty of time to rehearse any changes.
+On our CELTA, you receive double or triple the amount of time provided on a typical CELTA dedicated to professional coaching and one-on-one feedback from your trainers about your previous teaching practice and assistance with planning your next lessons.

 One very important difference is that only the Cambridge CELTA and a few varieties of TESOL are recognised worldwide.
 We don't recommend teaching certification that isn't internationally recognised.
 For employment purposes, these globally recognised certifications are much better, and among them, CELTA is the most widely accepted by far.
 In particular, you want to avoid the purely online courses you see advertised everywhere.
 "Teaching certification" that does not involve assessed, live teaching practice is a waste of your time and money.
 The strong practical element of the CELTA is what makes it so well respected by employers.
 CELTA teachers know the theory but more importantly how to apply it in practice.